seetadev/Security22X/README.md

 # Web3 eco-system tooling:

+## Mantle: Mantle allows hyper scalability of the Ethereum network, leveraging roll-up technology and a decentralized data availability layer to increase efficiency and performance in the mobility ecosystem, all while reducing fees and latency.

 1a.
 Mantle: We are using Mantle to develop a platform where users can issue, manage and transfer credits of ratings earned for vehicle owners and their respective vehicles via pollution checks,  green fuel adoption in vehicles:
 - User creation procedure; User identification with NFC tags;
 - Create credits of ratings earned via pollution checks, green fuel  assets;